StoneOrbits/VortexEngine/docs/chromadeck_upgrade_guide.md

 </div>

- - Wait for the firmware flash to complete

- - Unplug the Chromadeck and cycle the power switch to verify it turns on
+ - Let the firmware flash complete, unplug the Chromadeck, then flip the power switch to check that it turns on

  - Cycle through all of the modes to verify the flash was successful

 ## Troubleshooting

 **It doesn't work!**
 If you encounter any other issues, try refreshing to page and unplugging and reconnecting your chromadeck.
-Although it shouldn't be necessary, make sure the power switch is in the ON position while it is plugged in.
+Also make sure the power switch is in the ON position while it is plugged in.

 **It still doesn't work!**
 Join our [discord](https://discord.gg/4R9at8S8Sn) and ask for help!